datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 ---
-title       : Setting up a new project description : >-
+title       : Managing repositories description : >-
-  This chapter shows you how to set up a Git project from scratch, and how to turn an existing project into a Git repository.
-It also introduces some of the files that well-structured projects contain.
+  This chapter shows you how to set up a Git project from scratch, how to turn an existing project into a Git repository, and how to connect your repository to others.

 --- type:NormalExercise lang:shell xp:100 skills:1 key:a87bbd3948
 ## Starting from scratch